-Interrupt Flag Type Description Clearing Procedure STATUS Byte Three status bits (DR_STATUS, CRCCFG_STATUS, POR_STATUS) are latched together after device address detection and are clocked out during each command on the SDO STATUS byte. (on the last SCK falling edge).
-IRQ register status bits IRQ register Status bits can be read when reading the address 0x5 (IRQ register).
-IRQ latching happens at the beginning of the IRQ register reading. finished (on last SCK falling edge).
-IRQ pin state When IRQ_MODE[1] = 0: The IRQ pin can be asserted to logic-low by any of the interrupts.
-When IRQ_MODE[1] = 1: Only POR and CRC interrupts can assert the IRQ pin to logic-low.
-Conversion Start interrupt is cleared automatically at the beginning of a new conversion cycle after a TSTP timing.
+Interrupt Flag Type Description Clearing Procedure STATUS Byte Three Status bits (DR_STATUS, CRCCF-G_STATUS, POR_STATUS) are latched together after device address detection and clocked out during each command on the SDO STATUS byte.
+Cleared when STATUS byte clocking is finished (on the last SCK falling edge).
+IRQ register Status bits IRQ register Status bits can be read when reading the address 0x5 (IRQ register).
+The IRQ latching occurs at the beginning of the IRQ register reading.
+Cleared when the IRQ register reading is finished (on the last SCK falling edge).
+IRQ pin state When IRQ_MODE[1] = 0, the IRQ pin can be asserted to logic low by any of the interrupts.
+When IRQ_MODE[1] = 1, only POR and CRC interrupts can assert the IRQ pin to logic low.
+Conversion Start interrupt is automatically cleared at the beginning of a new conversion cycle after a TSTP timing.
 DR interrupt is cleared by the first SCK falling edge of an ADC read or automatically 16 DMCLK before a new data ready in Continuous Conversion mode or in SCAN mode.
-POR interrupt is cleared on the first CS fall- ing edge when both AVDD and DVDD moni- toring circuits are detecting their power supply to be over their respective thresh- olds.
-CRCCFG interrupt is cleared when the device is unlocked (Writing 0xA5 to LOCK register) or when a fast command ADC start/restart conversion is performed.
+POR interrupt is cleared on the first CS falling edge when both AVDD and DVDD monitoring circuits detect that their power supply is over their respective thresholds.
+CRCCFG interrupt is cleared when the device is unlocked (writing 0xA5 to LOCK register) or when a Fast command ADC start/restart conversion is performed.